kamilkociszewski/sionna-rt-gui/README.md

 python ./scripts/run.py --watch
 ```

 This monitors source files and automatically reloads the GUI when changes are detected.
-You can also trigger a manual reload with `Shift + R`.
+You can also trigger a manual reload with <kbd>Shift</kbd> + <kbd>R</kbd>.